 The dog park is beyond amazing.
 It is the largest fenced-in dog park that I have ever seen.
 There’s a shaded area with seats and tables for the dog parents.
 A sand area for dogs to run, grass beyond and a mini pine forest beyond that.

 Dogs are welcome almost everywhere on the property.
 Our furry family member joined us in our cabin, at archery, at the zip line, on the waterfall hike and on the paths and the parks.
-The only places we didn’t bring her were to the restaurants and the stables.
+The only places we didn’t bring her were to the restaurants, dog sledding, indoor activities and the stables.

 We packed as much as was physically possible into a weekend, and left knowing that we only scratched the surface of enjoying all of the fun family activities offered at Snow Mountain Ranch.